aahilsanto/Module1/Datatypes-Character Literals.md

 ## Result

-Thus the program to write a Python program that prints the characters `'T'` and `'a'` using character literals is done successfully.
+Thus the program which prints the characters `'T'` and `'a'` using character literals is done successfully.